2018-19 Faculty-led Proposal Applications COMING SOON!

 Return & Review

 It is best to start the process with informal conversations including stakeholders such as your Department Chair, College Dean and the Office of International Education to share your idea.
 This will give you the opportunity to receive feedback while solidifying a strong and sustainable program foundation.
-You can also refer to our Program Planning Tips and Guidelines or meet with an Education Abroad Coordinator to frame your concept.
 Then complete the following items to submit your proposal.

 Proposals are due prior to the academic year of the program offering.